DominikJosh/Octoprint-Status-LED/README.md

 Security Warning: This sketch sends unencrypted GET requests with the octoprint apikey in cleartext in the request header through your network.
 Although this isn't that big of a security risk though, if your octoprint is not visible to the internet (which i did not recommend anyway)

-# Instructions:
-You have to set up the config.h file to your Routers SSID, set up your WLAN-Passwort, set in your Octoprint http-adress, IP and API, then set your data-pin for the WS2812b Din and select your number of LED´s.
-Set the statusShow to false if you didn´t want to show a rainbowcycle when the printer is ready and the status of the printjob.
-This is usefull, when you put the strip as a light for your printer.
-So is statusShow = false, it shows by printer ready and while printing only a powerfull white light.

 # Description:
 The color of the lamp will show you the status as follows: